The concierge marketplace model: how to match supply & demand

 Marketplaces typically charge a transaction fee or commission from customers, providers, or both.
 This fee is usually the main revenue for a marketplace and comes from the GMV.
 The fees vary and are typically anywhere between 3–25%.

-As a rule of thumb, the higher the value your marketplace provides, the higher the commission you can charge.
+As a rule of thumb, the higher the value your marketplace provides, the higher your marketplace pricing can be.
 Since concierge models provide personalized service and tend to lead to greater user satisfaction, they typically warrant a much higher commission.
 This is somewhat standard, and even more so with concierge models that are aimed at providing individualized support and services for professionals or businesses through the marketplace.

 Through using a concierge model, marketplaces can increase not only transactions, but also the success stories with providers or customers with whom they have a great relationship.